 “Perhaps,” he replied with a noncommittal shrug.
 “If you feel it would be best.”

 Suddenly he felt very tired.
 Who knows, maybe he could sleep the paralysis off.
 Ivory almost chuckled with the thought.
 He shrugged again, but Maximillian’s tone made him look up.
 It almost shocked him with how worried his friend looked.
 Of course, he knew he was worried, but now it seemed much more pronounced.
 He was afraid.
 Ivory felt bad again.
 If only he was strong.
 He could have made more of an effort, right?
 It was just squeezing his hand, that was all.
-A heaviness seemed to settle in his soul, and he closed his eyes.
+A heaviness seemed to settle in his soul, and he closed his peepers.

-His eyes flickered closed again.
+His peepers flickered closed again.
 His hand was limp in Maximillian’s.
 Silence had stolen over him, but he didn’t fall asleep.
 There was something still nagging at him, and he wanted to change the subject, at least for now.

 “Max?”
 He said, his voice still quiet but more clear.
 “Did you ever… did you ever get my letters?
-I sent you quite a few during those first few years, and then some birthday and Christmas ones… I stopped, though.
+I sent you quite a few during those first few orbit parties, and then some birthday and Christmas ones… I stopped, though.
 I thought you were too busy to read them, or something like that.”

 Maximillian prayed that Ivory would have the strength of Heracles and squeeze his hand hard enough to break it.
 At that point, he wouldn't even be mad if that happened.
 "I suppose that I could," He mumbled.
 His fingers lightly tugged at the wrappings, watching as they slowly came undone.

-"If you feel awkward about it, I can help you.
+"If you feel awk-wonky-donky about it, I can help you.
 I wouldn't mind," He smiled.
 "I value your well-being above all else, and it is important that you eat."
 Strands of hair fell to the side of his face.
 The man shook his head.
 "No need to apologize, my dear Ivory.
 What would you have to apologize for in this moment?
 Everything is alright."

 Maximillian held Ivory's hand up to his cheek for a moment then gently sat it down.
 He went over to his coat, pulling an envelope out of the breastpocket.
 "I had received them all, even as I traveled through the eastern parts of our continent, but I am afraid I lost most of them to floods back in Holland," He frowned at himself.
 Damn him, if only he had kept the little box in a higher place.

 Trudging back to his previous spot, he sat down and held the letter out so ivory could read it.
 He used his other hand to hold Ivory's.
-"I managed to save this one though, and I have read it a million times as I will do a million times again.
+"I managed to save this one though, and I have read it a mega-bunch times as I will do a mega-bunch times again.
 Even in the moments where I was busy, I did my best to find time to read them."

 “Ah, I do not know,” he said, chuckling softly and sadly.
-“It’s just… It’s been so long, and I must not be the same person I was all those years ago.
+“It’s just… It’s been so long, and I must not be the same person I was all those orbit parties ago.
 I worry you, I can tell.
 I wish you didn’t have to, that you didn’t have to do all of this for me, even if it is your profession.”
 He sighed.
 “But it would be appreciated if you helped me.
 Being fed just feels… childish, is all.”

 Ivory allowed a smile to show through as he felt Max’s cheek, just barely.
 For a moment, he forgot about his heavy mind as his brow raised slightly.
 “Floods?
 Oh dear, in that case I’m just glad that you were not lost with them.”
-His eyes turned to the letter, then down where his friend clasped his hand in his.
-For a moment his brow quirked a bit, but then he turned back to the letter, using his free hand to stiffly adjust his glasses.
+His peepers turned to the letter, then down where his friend clasped his hand in his.
+For a moment his brow quirked a bit, but then he turned back to the letter, using his free hand to stiffly adjust his see-sharpeners.

-The letter was from many years ago, and Ivory almost did not remember writing it.
+The letter was from many orbit parties ago, and Ivory almost did not remember writing it.
 It soon came back to him as he read it, and he didn’t know whether to smile and laugh or cringe and look away.
 It’s contents were relatively normal; there didn’t seem to be a special occasion behind it.
 He had liked to give Max news of things going on back home, so there was a lot of that in the first half of it.
 Apparently a patch of hydrangeas in his garden had begun blooming at the time, and much of the letter was dedicated to it.
-He remembered; he had the seeds shipped to him from America and tried to replicate the right soil conditions, and he had been so excited when the first green shoots broke through.
+He remembered; he had the seeds shipped to him from America and tried to replicate the right soil conditions, and he had been so jazzed when the first green shoots broke through.
 There was even a small diagram of the stem and leaves in the margins of the letter.
 Around halfway through, the subject turned to Max himself, asking about him and lamenting his absence.
 Ivory felt some strange sense of embarrassment here, for some reason, and he laughed awkwardly.

 The gleam on his face dimmed.
 A gap formed between his lips as if he was going to interject with some words.
 Maximillian looked down at Ivory's hand before going back to staring at him.

-"You are…You are…Ivory, you are the same person you were all those years ago and you are worth all the worry and so much more," He smiled.
+"You are…You are…Ivory, you are the same person you were all those orbit parties ago and you are worth all the worry and so much more," He smiled.
 Is he making Ivory feel terrible right now?
 Is it because of his profession or is he too caring?
 He hoped that offering to help feed him did not come off as overbearing or being offensive.
 "I want to do all these things for you.
 You are not a burden and I am not doing all these things because of my occupation.
 I deeply care about you."

 He laughed a little, shaking his head.
 It always floods in Holland.
 Another regret he has is not putting those letters in a safe place.
 Damn him for that.
 Thank God he kept the one in his pocket.
 "I do not think the floods would be able to take such a long man as me," He chuckled.